Hcode30/input/README.md

-# simple Input In GO
+# Simple Input In GO

 Input is a Go package that provides a simple and efficient way to prompt users for input in the command line.
 With a simple Input Function, developers can save time and effort by eliminating the need to deal with pointers or addresses, and by allowing them to input multiple values in a single line of code.